Voliware/Template2/README.md

 - `render()`

 ### How to Use It
+There are three ways to make use of the Template library.
+1. Creating a `<template-element>` element
+2. Using the static functions from the `Template` class
+3. Creating your own custom element and extending the `Template` class

 #### Create a Template Element
 You can add a `<template-element>` to your HTML at any point.
 It will have all regular HTMLElement functions and properties, plus the above new methods.
-For example
+For example, suppose you wanted to create a counter element:

 ```html
 <template-element id="counter">